cepialabs/interns_ai_ml_assignments/week-1/day-1-assignments/README.md

 ---

-## Assignment: House Price Analysis

-This folder contains the assignment file for **Week 1, Day 1**.

----

 ### Assignment Description

 This assignment focuses on **generating random house prices**, calculating statistics, removing outliers, and visualizing the results using Python libraries **NumPy** and **Matplotlib**.